garlictech/workflows/angular2/README.md

 Run the unit tests, and start watching.
 When the test/source files change, karma will re-run the tests.

+In watching mode, navigate to http://localhost:9876, to see the debug output of karma.
+Here, you can inspect the full test code and go to the exact code lines where an error happened (in the development tools of the browser).
+Configure this port in `docker/docker-compose.net.yml`.

+#### Coverage report

 At the end of each test run, you will receive a test coverage report.
 Mind, that we should keep it at 100%, later, we will force build failure in CI if the coverage is less, than 100!

+You can access the coverage report in your project folder, under `reports/coverage` (open it in a browser).
+The system will create this folder after teh very first test run. _Warning_: it is a mounted folder, so it will disappear after shutting down the unit test runner!

 ## Starting the project